 However, if you don’t at least know…

-- the different types of machines
+• the different types of machines

-- the fabrics they sew
+• the fabrics they sew

-- the top brands in the industry…
+• the top brands in the industry…

-To spare you the headaches that so many of us have gone through when starting out, I’ve compiled a comprehensive guide which outlines everything beginners need to know, so they can choose the right sewing machine for their home craft studio.
+To spare you the headaches that so many of us have gone through when starting out, I’ve compiled a comprehensive guide that outlines everything beginners need to know, so they can choose the right sewing machine for their home craft studio.

 Choosing the right sewing machine is far from an easy task.
 This is even more true when you’re looking for something more specific than just about any machine for trying your hand at sewing.

-And this where sewing beasts like us come in.
+And this is where sewing beasts like us come in.
 We have reviewed more best sewing machines than we can ever remember, and we would be surprised if there’s any type of machine under the sun that we haven’t seen or reviewed yet.

 Well, with that said, some of the important factors we consider when picking our products include the following.